4PointSolutions/FluentFormsAPI/using_curl/Overview.md

 [GeneratePdfOutput](./GeneratePdfOutput.md) - Render a non-interactive PDF form using the AEM Output Service.

 [GeneratePrintedOutput](./GeneratePrintedOutput.md) - Render a printed form using the AEM Output Service.

+[CreatePdf](./CreatePdf.md) - Create a PDF from a supported file format (mostly MS-Office formats) using AEM Generate PDF Service.